Circular Trace Reconstruction: Average Case: Upper Bound

+For a circular string $x$, let $S_x=\{x_ix_{i+1}\cdots x_{i+k-1}\}_{i=1}^n$ be the \emph{$k$-deck} of $x$, which is the multiset of contiguous substrings of $x$ of length $k$.
+Let $S$ and $T$ be the $k$-decks of some circular strings of length $n$ such that $S\ne T$.
+Suppose that given $O(n^{C_q})$ traces of a circular string, we are able to distinguish between whether its $k$-deck is $S$ or $T$ correctly with failure probability $10^{-n}$.
+Then, by union bounding over all possible pairs of distinct $k$-decks (note that there are at most $2^n$ different $k$-decks), we can with high probability correctly determine the $k$-deck of the string, showing the lemma.

-We will show the existence of $C_q$ so that for any string $s$ of length $k$, we can distinguish between strings $x$ and $y$ correctly using $O(n^{C_q})$ samples with failure probability $10^{-n}$, if the number of consecutive occurrences of $s$ in $x$ and in $y$ differ, from which a union bound over all strings $s$ of length $k$ and all pairs of strings $x, y$ of length $n$ shows the result.
-Let $\alpha$ denote a sufficiently large constant only depending on $q$ that we will determine later.
+The key property we will use is that given two distinct $k$-decks $S$ and $T$ that come from circular strings $x$ and $y$, there exists some string $s$ of length $k$ such that the number of consecutive occurrences of $s$ in $x$ and in $y$ are different.
+We will show the existence of $C_q$ so that for any string $s$ of length $k$ satisfying this property, we can distinguish between $x$ and $y$ correctly using $O(n^{C_q})$ samples with failure probability $10^{-n}$, from which the result follows.

+Let $\alpha$ denote a sufficiently large positive integer only depending on $q$ that we will determine later.
 For $0\le i\le n-k$, let $c_i$ denote the number of (not necessarily consecutive) occurrences of $s$ in $x$ contained in a consecutive substring of $x$ of length at most $i+k$.
 Similarly, let $d_i$ denote the number of (not necessarily consecutive) occurrences of $s$ in $y$ contained in a consecutive substring of $y$ of length at most $i+k$.
 By assumption, we have that $c_0 \neq d_0$.
 By casework on the last bit of the occurrence of $s$, we have that $c_i,d_i\le n\binom{i+k}k$.
 Let $P(t)=\sum_{i=0}^{\alpha k}c_it^i$ and $Q(t)=\sum_{i=0}^{\alpha k}d_it^i$.
 Moreover, the following is true:

 \begin{lemma} The probability that a trace of $x$ starts with $s$ (where a random bit in the string is chosen as the beginning before bits are deleted) is $\frac1n(1-q)^kP(q)+O(q^{\alpha k}(\alpha+1)^ke^k)$.
 Similarly, the probability that a trace of $y$ starts with $s$ is $\frac1n(1-q)^kQ(q)+O(q^{\alpha k}(\alpha+1)^ke^k)$. \end{lemma}